brentthayer1/capstone1/README.md

 - For this project, I have ommitted Instrumentalness, Speechiness, Time Signature, Key, and Mode.
 These attributes were relatively distributed evenly across the dataset, leaving for little to analyze in terms of a correlation between themselves and popularity.

 - In the initial dataset there were 130,663 songs.
 22,106 of these scored a 0 and 1 for popularity.
 I thought this was very interesting, and could not wrap my mind around how 17% of songs would be this low.
 I found it hard to believe that even the worst of the worst songs would still be considered a 0 or a 1.
 I decided after careful consideration to omit these.
 My thoughts are that they could have possibly been NaNs initially at some point.
-This omition slimmed the dataset down to 106,040 songs.
+This omission slimmed the dataset down to 106,040 songs.

 ![attribute_dists](/images/attribute_dists.png)